-Explanation .-- Nothing in this section shall be taken to exempt any advocate or proctor from giving evidence of any matter of which he may be compelled to give evidence under section 126.
+Explanation.-Nothing in this section shall be taken to exempt any barrister, advocate, or proctor from giving evidence of any matter of which he may be compelled to give evidence under section 131.

-24 A confession made by an accused person is irrelevant in a criminal proceeding if the making of the confession appears to the court to have been caused by any inducement, threat, or promise, having reference to the charge against the accused person, proceeding from a person in authority, or proceeding from another person in the presence of a person in authority and with his sanction, and which inducement, threat, or promise is sufficient in the opinion of the court to give the accused person grounds, which would appear to him reasonable, for supposing that by making it he would gain any advantage or avoid any evil of a temporal nature in reference to the proceedings against him.
+24 A confession made by an accused person is irrelevant in a criminal proceeding if the making of the confession appears to the court to have been caused by any inducement, threat, or promise, having reference to the charge against the accused person, proceeding from a person in authority and suffictent in the opinion of the court to give the accused person grounds, which would appear to him reasonable, for supposing that by making it he would gain any advantage or avoid any evil of a temporal nature in reference to the proceedings against him.

-25 No confession made to a police officer shall be proved as against a person accused of any offence.
+25 No confession made to a police officer who is below the rank of an inspector shall be proved as against a person accused of any offence.